PHOTOGRAPHY

 There are no hard and fast rules.
 You can use a time tracking app, a simple notebook, or even a spreadsheet.
 The key is to be consistent and track your activities for a set period – a week is a good starting point.

-I personally like to use my Google Calendar.
-I am an iPhone user and my husband is Android, so Google calendar is a great way to share schedules across platforms.
-I can also create a separate calendar that tracks just my activities that I can view along side our family activities, but can have different view settings so it doesn’t clutter up my husband’s calendar or I can quickly toggle it off if I want to see just appoints and events.
+I personally like to use my Google Calendar as I am an iPhone user and my husband is Android, so Google calendar is a great way to share schedules across platforms.
+It is helpful that I can also create a separate calendar that tracks just my activities that I can view along side our family activities, but can have different view settings so it doesn’t clutter up my husband’s calendar or I can quickly toggle it off if I want to see just appoints and events.

 I also like to use Google Tasks and assign completion dates/times to those tasks so they show up on my Google Calendar for the day.